53v3n3d4/Zukan-Icon-Theme/README.md

 > `ruamel-yaml` is/will be used to create icons sublime-syntaxes files in `icon-syntaxes` folder.

+If new install, cloning this repo, the default is to create all icons files and make it show on all themes installed.

 ### Theme

-To make icon theme works with your theme, you can use `Tools > Command Palette...`.
-Type `zukan` and select `Zukan Icon Theme: Install Themes`.
+If you do not want this icons in a specific theme.
+You can delete the icon theme, go to `Tools > Command Palette...`.
+Type `zukan` and select `Zukan Icon Theme: Delete Theme`.

-This command install for all existing themes in your ST.
+This option deletes all icons preferences and syntaxes files.
+So when you move to a theme that you want this icons, it will rebuild all files.

-If you prefer to create manually, see [theme.md](https://github.com/53v3n3d4/Zukan-Icon-Theme/blob/main/docs/theme.md).
+If you prefer to create or delete a theme manually, see [theme.md](https://github.com/53v3n3d4/Zukan-Icon-Theme/blob/main/docs/theme.md).

-### Preference

-After update repo, at moment, use `Tools > Command Palette...`.
-Type `zukan` and select `Zukan Icon Theme: Rebuild Preferences`.

-### Syntax

-To avoid duplicated syntaxes that already exist on your ST, you can use `Tools > Command Palette...`.
-Type `zukan` and select `Zukan Icon Theme: Rebuild Syntaxes`.

 ## Uninstall